St. Louis, MO

 We broke down the basic steps of the civil lawsuit process to help our clients better understand what exactly is going on with their lawsuit.

-A civil lawsuit can range from a small claim, such as a fender bender, to a major multidistrict litigation involving thousands of individuals.
+A civil lawsuit can range from a small claim, such as a fender bender, to major multidistrict litigation involving thousands of individuals.

 After choosing the appropriate court for your case, your attorney will draft the complaint.
 Once the initial complaint is filed, the civil lawsuit is legally underway.

 The complaint is a formal document filed by the plaintiff with the court.
 The plaintiff is also responsible for formally delivering the complaint to the defendant.

 The complaint is just that – a complaint.
 It details the plaintiff’s description of the events that lead to the dispute, outlining the ways in which the defendant caused harm to the plaintiff.
 The complaint also establishes a legal basis for holding the defendant responsible for the defendant’s alleged actions.
 The complaint generally contains an explanation for why the court holds jurisdiction over the case as well.

 The answer is just that – an answer.
 The answer is a response to the plaintiff’s complaint.
 The answer details the defendant’s description of the events that lead to the dispute, outlining any inaccuracies or falsehoods that they find in the complaint.

 The defendant has a limited amount of time to file an answer.

 The defendant can file a counter-claim if they so choose.
 The counter-claim(s) is an allegation(s) against the plaintiff, outlining the ways in which the plaintiff caused harm to the defendant.
 The counter-claim also establishes a legal basis for holding the plaintiff responsible for the plaintiff’s alleged actions.